History of Bombay under British rule (1661–1947): Establishment of the Company Settlement (1661–1817)

 In 1682, the Company fortified the Middle Ground Coastal Battery isle in the archipelago to curb the sea piracy in the area.
 Between 1678 and 1682, Yakut Khan, the Siddi admiral of the Mughal Empire, landed at Sewri and torched Mahim.
 By 15 February 1689, Khan conquered almost the whole island, and razed the Mazagon Fort in June 1690.
 After a payment made by the English to Aurangzeb, the ruler of the Mughal Empire, Yakut evacuated Bombay on 8 June 1690.
+Sidi Qasim, or Yakut Khan, who acted as Mughal Empire empire navy officer, wintered the Bombay port as in practice the Mughals, and Maratha sailors are treating Bombay as their own.
+The Siddi sailors under Yakut Khan dominance in Bombay even prevented Sir John Child to seek retribution towards them when there is accident between Yakut Khan sailors with the english sailors in 1683.

 In 1715, the construction of Bombay Castle was finished, which fortified the island of Bombay from sea attacks by the Portuguese and Mughals.
 By 26 December 1715, Charles Boone assumed the Governorship of Bombay, and constructed the St. Thomas Cathedral in 1718, which was the first Anglican Church in Bombay.
 In 1737, Salsette was captured by the Maratha Empire and most of the Portuguese provinces in Bombay was ceded to the Marathas in 1739.
 In 1753, the Naval Dockyard was opened which remains the oldest docks in the city.
 The first land-use laws were also enacted in Bombay during this period.
 The British occupied Salsette in 1774, which was formally ceded to the British East India Company by the Treaty of Salbai signed in 1782.
 In 1782, William Hornby assumed the office of Governor of Bombay, and initiated the Hornby Vellard engineering project of connecting the isles in 1784.
 However, the project was rejected by the British East India Company in 1783.
 The construction of the Sion Causeway commenced in 1798 and was completed in 1803.
 In 1803, Bombay was hit by a severe famine, which led to a large-scale emigration.
 On 5 November 1817, the British East India Company defeated Bajirao II, the Peshwa of the Maratha Empire, in the Battle of Kirkee which took place on the Deccan Plateau.
 The success of the British campaign in the Deccan witnessed the freedom of Bombay from all attacks by native powers.